jdunne525/KinoveaVibrationAudioTrigger/readme.md

 1. Start with a standard pair of headphones (skip this if using replacement 3.5mm to bare end wire cable)![](Files/image%205.png)
 2. Destroy the plastic housing around the headphone part being careful not to mess with the wires.
 (You don’t want to cut the wires).
 I don’t have a picture of this, but de-solder the speaker part with a soldering iron which will make re-soldering easier later on.
 If you cut the wires you’re going to have a harder time soldering to the wires, but it’s still possible.
 ![](Files/image%206.png)
 3. Solder the SW-420 across the red wire to the copper wire (or black wire if using the 3.5mm replacement wire).
+Leave the other pair of wires (or white wire in the case of the 3.5mm replacement) alone.
+(I hot glued them so they don't touch each other)
 ![](Files/image%207.png)
 ![](Files/image%208.png)
 4. Hot glue the whole mess to something rigid (I used an old credit card)